chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 easy to get started and to use.

 **(click)**
-Next we have the SI library, whose amazingly inviting logo promotes a solid and user-friendly set of APIs.
+Next we have the SI library, whose **(click)** amazingly inviting logo promotes a solid and user-friendly set of APIs.
 Despite being relatively newer, it has skyrocketed up the GitHub stars chart, with no sign of slowing down.

 **(click)**
 Finally, we have mp-units, which takes full advantage of bleeding edge post-C++20 features to see